knorm/knorm/docs/guides/fields.md

 ## Field inheritance

 In knorm, a model's fields (and virtuals) are cloned and inherited when the model is inherited.
+This:

-This allows you to add more fields to the child model without modifying the parent's fields, overwrite fields defined in the parent and eliminates the need to re-configure common fields for every model.
+* allows adding more fields to the child model without modifying the parent's fields
+* allows overwriting fields defined in the parent
+* eliminates the need to re-configure common fields for every model.

 To overwrite a field in a child model, add a field with the same name as the field you wish to overwrite.
-You can

 ```js
 class User extends Model {}